-With a population of about 10 million people, Los Angeles County is the most populous county in the United States.
-Not only is this is a lot of people for a single U.S. county, but is, in fact, a larger population than that of 40 of the 50 U.S. states (or 144 of 235 countries in the world*).
-We tried finding a way to illustrate what 9.7 million people would look like.
+With a recent estimated population of about 9.72 million people, Los Angeles County is the most populous county in the United States.
+Not only is this is a lot of people for a single U.S. county, but it is, in fact, a larger population than the entire individual state populations of 40 of 50 U.S. states (or almost 60% of of all the countries in the world*).
+With the image above, we though we might try to illustrate what 9.7 million people would look like.
 Yet, after rendering just 2,166 person images, we discovered that our available time and computer resources were no match for the job.
 The image we were forced to end with illustrates a mere two percent of one percent of 9.7 million people.
-Try to imagine this image multiplied 4,617 times in order to arrive at an image of 10 million people.
+Try to imagine this image multiplied 4,488 times in order to arrive at an actual illustration of 9.7 million people.

-So, we thought of finding images of a lot more than 2,166 people.
-We decided to use one that many Angelenos are already familiar with - Dodger Stadium.
-Of course, Dodger Stadium doesn’t accommodate 10 million spectators at one time, but it can seat 56,000 people.
-That, however, still doesn't come anywhere close to 10 million people.
+So, we moved on to find images of a lot more than 2,166 people.
+We settled on one that many Angelenos are already familiar with - Dodger Stadium.
+Of course, Dodger Stadium doesn’t accommodate 9.7 million spectators at one time, but it can seat 56,000 people.
+That, however, still doesn't come anywhere close to 9.7 million people.

-If you do the math to see how many Dodger Stadiums it would take to seat all 10 million people residing in Los Angeles County?
+How many Dodger Stadiums it would take to seat all 9.7 million people residing in Los Angeles County?
 We came up with just over 174 Dodger Stadiums.

-* If Los Angeles County were a separate country on its own, its population, according to recent U.S. Census estimates, would place it within the top one hundred most populous countries in the world.
-It would have a population just slightly smaller than that of Sweden and more than that of either Honduras, Austria, or Israel.
+* If Los Angeles County were a separate country on its own, its population, according to recent U.S. Census estimates, would rank it just slightly smaller than Portugal, but larger than either Israel, Austria, or Switzerland.

-If every Los Angeles County resident were to gather into a tightly-packed crowd (about 18 by 18 inches per person - tight, but not causing anyone to suffocate), everyone in the county would comfortably fit into the land area of Signal Hill, or 2.19 square miles, with a little space left over.
-If that doesn’t sound like much, consider that the entire world's population of 7.9 billion people (January 2023), using the same dimensions per person, could be comfortably packed within 638 square miles.
-That would be approximately the combined area of the cities of Los Angeles, Long Beach, Glendale, Pasadena, Torrance, Burbank, Santa Monica and Carson.
+If every Los Angeles County resident were to gather into a tightly-packed crowd (about 18 by 18 inches per person - a bit tight, but not causing anyone to suffocate), everyone in the county would comfortably fit into the land area of Signal Hill, or 2.19 square miles, with a little space left over.
+If that doesn’t seem like much, consider that the entire world's estimated population of 8.1 billion people (February 2024), using the same dimensions per person, would fill about 1,782 square miles, or less than half of all of Los Angeles County's land area.